kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 **NOTE:** `bind.NewTransactor()` returns a `bind.TransactOpts` struct with the `From` and `Signer` fields filled in with information from the keystore file, and the other fields filled in with safe defaults.
 We can use it as-is for transactions.
 For example `contractInstance.SendAnswer(auth, answer)` also works for our above example.

-Let's create a `NewSession()` function that creates a new usable session and returns it:
+Let's create a `NewSession()` function that creates a new usable session and returns it, add this to the bottom of your `main.go` file:

 ```go
 func NewSession(ctx context.Context) (session quiz.QuizSession) {